Mountassar/Automated-login-app/README.txt

 Introduction :
-Application to automate login into desired websites.
+Application to automate login into desired websites using Jauntium.